 - Matthew 26:26-29

 The bread, without leaven, no longer representing the holiness and purity the people should have, but now will represent His holy and pure body given for them as a sacrifice for sin.

-The wine no longer will represent the blessing and abundance of the promised land, but now represents His blood, His life freely given to purify all men from sin, and to give them an abundant eternal life.
+The wine no longer will represent the blessing and abundance of the promised land, but now represents His blood, His life freely given to purify all men from sin and guarantee the promise of an abundant eternal life.

 This is His last Passover, but it will also be their last Passover.
 From now on they will remember this night and share the bread and wine to remind them of their freedom from sin and death to life and glory through the body and blood of Jesus Christ.

 It was a custom to end the meal with songs of praise and thanksgiving and so Matthew and Mark write that, "after singing a hymn they went out to the Mount of Olives."
 (Matthew 26:30).
-(Probably sang Psalms 113-115, Hallel = joys praise in song).
+They probably sang Psalms 113-115, known as the Hallel, meaning joyous praise in song.

 The Prayer and Close

 The lamb of the Passover had been sacrificed and eaten, but now as Jesus and the Apostles left the solitude of the upper room, the true Lamb of God was being prepared for sacrifice.
 After supper, the writers each describe how Jesus prepared the Apostles for what was to come by telling them plainly that very soon He will be tortured and killed, and they will all run away.
 Matthew and Mark write that the Apostles insist that they are ready to die with Jesus, and Peter says he would never deny Him.
 Jesus tells him that even before the cock crows he will deny Him three times.
 Luke tells us that Jesus prayed for Peter at this point so that Satan will not overpower him, and that Peter will have strength to encourage others.
 Luke says that in a panic the Apostles take two swords with them.